MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 Archive your build for apps with a custom operating system in .zip format.

 ## Distributing the package

+> [!NOTE]
+> All install.appcenter.ms URLs that contain files for downloading are publicly accessible.

 To distribute a package with App Center, go to [App Center][app-center-home], go to your app, then go to **Distribute** > **Groups** and select **New release**.
 Follow the steps in the wizard.
 ![Distributing a new release](~/distribution/images/distribution_new-release-button.png)